j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/ttt-rules.rst.txt

 ####################

 The Tic Tac Toe library provides functionality for managing the game and ensuring players only make valid moves.
-This requires the library's logic know the rules of Tic Tac Toe.
+This requires the library's logic to know the rules of Tic Tac Toe.
 The rules for Tic Tac Toe are as follows:

 1. Play occurs on a board composed of a 3 x 3 grid of squares.
 The board starts